orian34/travelogues/_posts/2022-03-26-enigmatica2expert.md

 ![]({{ site.baseurl }}/images/modpack/e2e/i2.png "All the means are good when it's about those...")
 More singularities, more!
 Hahahahaha, hahaha, hahahahahahaaaa...
 AAAAAAAH!
 To avoid becoming insane, I clear out all the remaining quests in all the stages I haven't yet completed.
 This is the last sliver of sanity I can preserve.
 All these efforts leading to making more ultimate singularities and the remaining elements...
 ![]({{ site.baseurl }}/images/modpack/e2e/i3.png "What do you mean this isn't part of the ritual?")
 Everything culminates to make the ultimate ingot... which can be duplicated using the tank!
-This huge step done, I can fairly easy make the creative power cell for infinite RF, and making the creative gas tank is fairly easy too.
-Then the final step, after major lag to autocraft the tier 6 solar generators, the creative vending upgrade, which allows to duplicate items without restrictions.
-The pack is basically over at this point.
+This huge step done, I can fairly easy make the creative power cell for infinite RF, and making the creative gas tank is simple too.
+Then the final step, after major lag to autocraft the tier 6 solar generators, the creative vending upgrade, which allows duplicating items without restrictions.
+The pack is basically over at this point!
 ![]({{ site.baseurl }}/images/modpack/e2e/i4.png "Completing all the remaining quests is child's play.")
 # Conclusion
 This is it then, I'll be honest, I didn't remember every twist and turn but hopefully this retelling was accurate enough to be enjoyable.